-In addition to the other requirements described in this Disclosure Statement, Bankruptcy Code section 1129(a)(7) requires that each holder of a Claim or Interest in an Impaired Class either (i) vote to accept the Plan or (ii) receive or retain under the Plan cash or property of a value, as of the effective date of the Plan, that is not less than the value such holder would receive or retain if the debtor were liquidated under chapter 7 of the Bankruptcy Code.
+In addition to the other requirements described in this Disclosure Statement, Bankruptcy Code section 1129(a)(7) requires that each holder Holder of a Claim or Interest in an Impaired Class either (i) vote to accept the Plan or (ii) receive or retain under the Plan cash or property of a value, as of the effective date of the Plan, that is not less than the value such holder Holder would receive or retain if the debtor were liquidated under chapter 7 of the Bankruptcy Code.
 This is referred to as the "Best Interests Test."

-In a chapter 7 case, a trustee would be elected or appointed to liquidate the debtor's assets for 10 distribution to creditors in accordance with the priorities set forth in the Bankruptcy Code.
-Under the 11 12 priority scheme set forth in the Bankruptcy Code, secured creditors are generally paid from the 13 proceeds of sale of the properties securing their liens.
-If any assets are remaining after the satisfaction 14 of secured claims, the holders of administrative claims are generally next to receive payments.
-15 Unsecured claims are thereafter paid from any remaining sales proceeds, according to their legal 16 rights of priority.
-Unsecured claims with the same priority share in proportion to the amount of their 17 allowed claim in relation to the amount of total allowed unsecured claims with the same priority, 18 subject to any inter-creditor agreement.
-Finally, holders of Equity Interest receive the balance that 19 20 remains, if any, after all creditors are paid.
-Thus, for the Court to confirm the Plan, the Court must 21 find that all ereditors and shareholdersCreditors and Holders of Equity Interests who do not accept 22 the Plan will receive at least as much under the Plan as such holders Holders would receive under a 23 hypothetical chapter 7 liquidation.
-Generally, the Plan requires the Reorganized Debtor to distribute 24 value and proceeds, to the extent available, to holders of Claims and Interests in accordance with the 25 priority scheme established by the Bankruptey Code. taking into account the Debtor's assets at 26 liquidation value.
-27 information that is currently available is set forth on a liquidation analysis (the "Liquidation Analysis") which is the following chart.
+In a chapter 7 case, a trustee would be elected or appointed to liquidate the debtor's assets for distribution to creditors in accordance with the priorities set forth in the Bankruptcy Code.
+Under the priority scheme set forth in the Bankruptcy Code, secured creditors are generally paid from the proceeds of sale of the properties securing their liens.
+If any assets are remaining after the satisfaction of secured claims, the holders of administrative claims are generally next to receive payments.

+Unsecured claims are thereafter paid from any remaining sales proceeds, according to their legal rights of priority.
+Unsecured claims with the same priority share in proportion to the amount of their allowed claim in relation to the amount of total allowed unsecured claims with the same priority, subject to any inter-creditor agreement.
+Finally, holders of Equity Interest receive the balance that remains, if any, after all creditors are paid.
+Thus, for the Court to confirm the Plan, the Court must find that all Creditors and Holders of Equity Interests who do not accept the Plan will receive at least as much under the Plan as such Holders would receive under a hypothetical chapter 7 liquidation taking into account the Debtor's assets at liquidation value.

+The estimated the liquidation value of the Debtor's assets based upon the most accurate information that is currently available is set forth on a liquidation analysis (the "Liquidation Analysis") which is the following chart.
 The Liquidation Analysis is not a guarantee as to the amounts and sources of recovery that could be realized in a hypothetical liquidation.
-Rather, the 3 4 Liquidation Analysis is only an estimate.
-The Liquidation Analysis was prepared based on a number 5 of sources, including unaudited financial statements prepared by the Debtor and the Committees and 6 information furnished by the Debtor and certain of its advisors and professionals concerning the 7 assets, liabilities and operations of the Debtor and its affiliates.
-As demonstrated by the Liquidation 8 Analysis, the prospects for recovery that may be realized by Creditors on account of their Claims and 9 holders Holders of Equity Interest on account of their Equity Interests in the Debtor would be at least 10 11 as great for most Creditors if not better, under the Plan as in a chapter 7 liquidation of the Debtor, 12 assuming access to the assets of the Debtor's direct and indirect subsidiaries.
+Rather, the Liquidation Analysis is only an estimate.
+The Liquidation Analysis was prepared based on a number of sources, including unaudited financial statements prepared by the Debtor and the Committees and information furnished by the Debtor and certain of its advisors and professionals concerning the assets, liabilities and operations of the Debtor and its affiliates.
+As demonstrated by the Liquidation Analysis, the prospects for recovery that may be realized by Creditors on account of their Claims and Holders of Equity Interest on account of their Equity Interests in the Debtor would be at least as great for most Creditors if not better, under the Plan as in a chapter 7 liquidation of the Debtor.